 Rose started Bounty Nut to produce peanut butter in Mathare.
 Her mission is to provide an affordable and delicious protein Source for low-income households while creating jobs for her community.

 Rose has witnessed dangers Kibera women experience when they journey to the marketplace early in the morning or late at night.
 Rose runs a farm where she grows fresh fruits and vegetables locally that are both affordable and accessible.
-As she expands her business, Rose hopes to also open a greenhouse, so that she can grow fruits and vegetables that are out of season.
+Rose has now built a greenhouse and created sack gardens, allowing her to farm in any season.
+As well, Rose is creating a fish farm to help create organic fertilizer for her produce.

 Elkanah is a Web designer from Kawangware who started DoubleServe to train youth there in Web design skills.
 His mission is to form a team to Sell Web design services to businesses in Nairobi.